cswclui/katacoda-scenarios-1/12factor-005/step02.md

 `docker exec -it jenkins cat /var/jenkins_home/secrets/initialAdminPassword`{{execute}}

-**BEWARE:** Sometimes it takes the Jenkins container to spin up.
+**BEWARE:!!!** Sometimes it takes the Jenkins container to spin up.
 You might have to try **Step 8** more than once.

-You see output similar, but not the same as the following:
+You will see output similar, but not the same as the following:

 `134dbef47a2540a791c08b0af7575e30`